RedHat-UX/red-hat-design-system/docs/accessibility/screen-readers.md

 When testing with screen readers, our goal is to verify that an assistive tech user will have an experience equivalent to that of any other user.
 Tests may include the following:

 1. Can you use and understand the purpose of all interactive elements on the page?
-2. Can you accomplish all the same tasks with and without assistive tech (e.g., successfully submitting a form, adding items to a cart, etc.)?
+2. Can you accomplish all the same tasks with and without assistive tech (e.g. navigating the site, submitting forms, adding items to a cart, etc.)?
 3. When page contents are read, are you presented with all the meaningful info you would expect as a visual user?
 (This includes status updates on dynamic pages.)

 ### Which browser should I use with my screen reader?